-If you are one of the States Mountain Bike enthusiasts or you can’t resist a paddleboard, you should make plans to head to the city of Crosby, Minnesota.
-Located just 2 hours and 10 minutes from the Twin Cities.
-The city has transformed from a mining town to an outdoor enthusiast’s dream.
+If you are a Minnesota mountain bike enthusiast or you can’t resist a paddleboard, you should make plans to head to the city of Crosby, Minnesota.
+Located just 2 hours and 10 minutes from the Twin Cities, the city has transformed from a mining town to an outdoor enthusiast’s dream.
 The Cuyuna Country State Recreation Area is home to 25 miles of mountain bike trails and 7 miles of paved biking trails for hiking or cycling.
-Previous Iron Ore mines are filled with crystal clear water, and there are 24 miles of natural shoreline to explore or paddle.
-Here is a list of some of the spots we checked out on our visit this Summer.
+Previous iron Ore mines are filled with crystal clear water, and there are 24 miles of natural shoreline to explore or paddle.
+Here is a list of some of the spots we checked out on our #VanLife trip this summer.

-There are many excellent antique shops in Crosby if you look for records, vintage Fiesta Ware or Red Wing dishes, or cabin chic accessories and thermoses.
+There are many excellent antique shops in Crosby, especially if you are looking for records, vintage Fiestaware or Red Wing dishes, or cabin chic accessories and thermoses.
+Check out:

 202 Antiques on Main

 This garden is set up like a public garden in the heart of town, but it is actually someone’s yard that is open for enjoying.
-The garden celebrates the Serbian Heritage and immigration path that the garden’s founders took as they set up their homesteads in Crosby-Ironton in 1910.
+The Serbian Sisters Lika Garden celebrates the Serbian Heritage and immigration path that the garden’s founders took as they set up their homesteads in Crosby-Ironton in 1910.
 Part memorial part garden, it’s a beautiful spot to visit and read about the Serbian Immigrant history in the town.

 We watched folks streaming out of a shop with a hot pink sign and an Adam Turman mural on the side of the building licking ice cream cones.
-Victual is an ice cream shop and gourmet cheese, and gift shop with home décor, Minnesota-themed merchandise and shirts, and a host of gourmet foods, including the Twin Cities own Double Take Salsa and Hot Sauces.
+Victual is an ice cream, gourmet cheese, and gift shop with home décor, Minnesota-themed merchandise and shirts, and a host of gourmet foods, including the Twin Cities own Double Take Salsa and Hot Sauces.

-We stopped here for lunch and had an excellent Tuna Poke Bowl, but the highlight was the Reuben with house-smoked corned beef that was fantastic on a marble rye bread.
+We stopped at Iron Range Eatery for lunch and had an excellent tuna poke bowl, but the highlight was the reuben with house-smoked corned beef that was fantastic on a marble rye bread.
 Great selection of tap beers, and we saw a few pizzas come out of the kitchen that looked great.

-We saddled up at the bar here for a burger and the special broasted Chicken Dinner.
-The chicken was excellent with a three-piece diner, a roll, corn, and mashed potatoes and gravy.
+We saddled up at the Trailside Tavern for a burger and the special broasted chicken dinner.
+The chicken was excellent with three pieces of chicken, a roll, corn, and mashed potatoes and gravy.
 The patio was packed when we left, so I suspect we aren’t the only fans of this spot!